pollin8/iot-external-data-feed/README.md

 The `infra` folder contains example terraform scripts for provisioning the required azure infrastructure to support this service.
 Infrastructure requires:
  - A storage account with tables provsioned for persisting data
- - A Function Pland / App for hosting the code that receives iot telemetry
+ - A Function Plan / App for hosting the code that receives iot telemetry, processes and stores it

 # PART 1 - Configure Cloud Infrastructure